Matroid Secretary via Labeling Schemes: Laminar Matroids

 \subsection{Uniform Matroids}

 As a warm-up, we present a new analysis of \textsc{Greedy-Improving} for the special class of uniform matroids using labeling schemes.
-For a rank-$r$ uniform matroid on a ground set of size $n$, the independent sets are all the subsets of the ground set that have size at most $r$.
 It is worth noting that the algorithm is not optimal for uniform matroids; we describe it to aid the reader and illustrate our analysis.
-When $\calM=(E,\calI)$ is a rank-$r$ uniform matroid on $n$ elements, the condition $\ALG_0+e\in\calI$ in Step~\ref{st:if} is equivalent to $|\ALG_0|\leq r-1$.
+When $(E,\calI)$ is a rank-$r$ uniform matroid on $n$ elements, the condition $\ALG_0+e\in\calI$ in Step~\ref{st:if} is equivalent to $|\ALG_0|\leq r-1$.\\

-\begin{definition}[Labeling Scheme for Uniform Matroids] Let $e^*\in \OPT(E)$.
+{\bf Labeling Scheme $\Lambda_{\normalfont\text{uniform}}$.} We now introduce our labeling scheme for the case of uniform matroids.
+Let $e^*\in \OPT(E)$.
 Consider a total order $\pi$ of $E$ in which $e^*$ appears first.
-We set $\Lambda_{\text{uniform}}(e^*)$ to be the labeling scheme induced by $\pi$ as in Definition~\ref{def:inducedlabeling}. \end{definition}
+We set $\Lambda_{\normalfont\text{uniform}}(e^*)$ to be the labeling scheme induced by $\pi$ as in Definition~\ref{def:inducedlabeling}.
+The following lemma states the correspondence between the improving words produced by this labeling scheme and the elements selected by the greedy-improving algorithm.